graveltr/black-hole-light-bending/README.md

 ![lyapunov](gifs/krt-lyapunov.gif)

-Movie 3: Kerr Ray Tracing Equatorial Rays:
+Kerr Ray Tracing Equatorial Rays:
 Shows equatorially orbiting rays about a high-spin black hole that eventually eject to infinity.
 The rays start in the same position, but one of the rays has a larger initial momentum, leading to more rapid escape.